DIY Tall Outdoor Planter Boxes for the Garden

 Step 5: Additional Gardening Ideas

-Raspberry bushes can overrun a garden, so I planted mine into the actual ground next to the garden boxes.
+Raspberry bushes can overrun a garden, so I planted mine in the actual ground next to the garden boxes.
 The root control shield I was using to contain the vines needed to be placed about 18″ in the ground, so I dug a trench, placed the shield and filled in the dirt to keep it in place.

 Peas grow best when they can climb, so I set up a super simple pea trellis.

 I had some extra 2″ x 2″ furring strips that I cut to 30″ and pushed deep into the dirt so they’d stand up on their own.
 Then I cut a piece that would lay horizontal on top and screwed it into the vertical strips.
-Last step was to tie a piece of twine that ran horizontal between the strips, and then 2 pieces of twine that were tied to the top strip and bottom twine.
-I twisted my growing pea plants around the twine and since then they’ve taken to it beautifully!
-I later learned that this wasn’t nearly tall enough.
-I ended up having to double the height of the pea trellis because they had grown so far above it and were starting to fall over.
+The last step was to tie a piece of twine that ran horizontal between the strips, and then 2 pieces of twine that were tied to the top strip and bottom twine.

 I’m planning on staining these tall outdoor planter boxes, and I’ll update this post when I do, so check back in!